camunda/camunda-bpm-platform/webapps/README.md

 The structure is as follows:

-* `assembly` - Java sources and tests for the Camunda web application.
+* `assembly` - Java sources and tests for the Camunda web application based on `javax` namespace.
+* `assembly-jakarta` - Java sources and tests for the Camunda web application based on `jakarta` namespace.
+  * This module is created from the `assembly` module via code transformation.
 * `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.

 ## FRONTEND